GLOBAL MARKETS-Big tech lifts equities as Biden rebuilding plan in focus | Business

 GLOBAL MARKETS-Big tech lifts equities as Biden rebuilding plan in focus

 The ADP National Employment Report was slightly below economists' expectations, but the jump in hiring aligned with a recent improvement in labor market conditions.
-Some global banks face billions of dollars in losses after U.S. hedge fund Archegos Capital Management defaulted on margin calls, putting investors on edge about who else, especially banks, might be exposed.
+Credit Suisse extended declines for a third day, down 4.9%, on worries about its losses linked to the downfall of Archegos Capital, which defaulted on margin calls earlier this week.

 But focus for much of the quarter has been on the surge in bond yields, making equity valuations look lofty, particularly for the major tech companies that bore the brunt of the recent sell-off.
 On Wednesday, 10-year Treasury yields rose as high as 1.753%, after initially being pushed down on demand from traders rebalancing their portfolios for quarter-end.